jrhawley/seneviratne-xu-2019/Results/2018-10-31_filtered-peaks/README.md

 ### Off-peak noise

 I generated filtered peak lists based on different q-value thresholds via `Rscript filter-peaks.R`.
+Chr X, Y, MT, and non-canonical chromosomes were also removed with `sh filter-noncanonical-chrs.sh`.

 The number of total (non-duplicate) reads for each sample is as follows (as determined via `count-mapped-reads.sh`):